You know the adage – if you don’t ask, you’ll never know.

 By law, First State Compassion (FSC) is not permitted to refer patients to physicians, and vice versa, but we can help you by providing these tips on having a meaningful, productive conversation with a physician:

-- Be Prepared: Your doctor might not be familiar with the medicinal properties of cannabis, so you should do some homework beforehand on how medical cannabis can help you manage your condition and its symptoms.
-Research which product or delivery method you prefer — smoking, topical, capsules, etc. You might be the patient who educates your doctor or changes their mind about medical cannabis.
+- Be Prepared: Your doctor might not be familiar with all the medicinal properties of cannabis, so you should do some homework beforehand on how medical cannabis can help you manage your condition and its symptoms.
+Research which product or delivery method you prefer — smoking, edibles, topical, capsules, etc. You might be the patient who educates your doctor or changes their mind about medical cannabis.

 - Be Transparent: Your conversation is confidential.
 Let your doctor know what you want to use, why you want to use it and what you’d like the outcome to be.
 If you’ve already experimented with medical cannabis, let them know.
 Make it clear how you plan to use medical cannabis to manage your condition.

-- Be Inquisitive: Even if your doctor is well-versed in the medical benefits of marijuana, he or she shouldn’t be the only one talking.
+- Be Inquisitive: Even if your doctor is well-versed in the medical benefits of cannabis, he or she shouldn’t be the only one talking.
 Ask questions: Will medical cannabis interact well with your other medications?
 Are there studies about cannabis treatment and your condition?
 What cannabis would be best for your condition?
 Your doctor should be able to add to your research.
 If you don’t get the information you’re looking for, find another medical professional and ask for their insight on whether cannabis might be right for you.

-- Be Ready to Walk Away: After all your research and candid conversations with your doctor, he or she may still feel apprehensive about recommending medical marijuana.
+- Be Ready to Walk Away: After all your research and candid conversations with your doctor, he or she may still feel apprehensive about recommending medical cannabis.
 Perhaps their practice does not allow them to certify cannabis treatment.
 Respect their decision but don’t stop pursuing a conversation – find another doctor who is willing to make medical cannabis part of your treatment.

 We work hard to keep our patient’s trust, and love that our job is helping to relieve pain and making life a little easier.
 Our patient advisors at FSC are all trained to answer your questions.